aws-samples/busy-engineers-encryption-sdk/docs/index.rst

 First, you will set up a work environment for this workshop.
 Then you will start adding functionality to the application.
 This functionality will include basic changes to enable encrypting and decrypting arbitrary data; using KMS directly for encryption and decryption; and using the AWS Encryption SDK.
-We will also walk you through using features such as `Encryption Context`_ and Data Key Caching.
+We will also walk you through using features such as `Encryption Context`_, encryption with multiple Master Keys, and Data Key Caching.

 .. toctree::
     :maxdepth: 1